Gotham War: Main plot

 Vandal Savage explains he bought Wayne Manor, which causes Batman to be distraught and have a mental breakdown in front of his parents grave.
 Catwoman's lieutenant Marquise tells Catwoman what's been going on recently, and Catwoman asks Jason Todd to train her army on how to steal cars.
 Batman enters a building where he encounters The Riddler giving him a clue that Catwoman plans to target a ballet show.
-Batman confronts Jason Todd and incapacitates him, while Vandal Savage tries to convince Catwoman to be his lieutenant but she declines his offer.
-Catwoman is trying to find where Jason Todd is, while it's revealed that Marquise is actually Vandal Savage's daughter Scandal Savage.
+Batman confronts Jason and incapacitates him, while Savage tries to convince Catwoman to be his lieutenant but she declines his offer.
+Catwoman is trying to find where Jason is, while it's revealed that Marquise is actually Savage's daughter Scandal Savage.

 Vandal Savage explains that he is dying and needs the Lazarus Pits to prolong his life, but Ra's al Ghul does not allow him to use the Lazarus Pits.
 While waiting to die Scandal Savage finds Vandal Savage and tells him that Ra's Al Ghul died, and takes control of the League of Shadows to find more of the Lazarus Pits after the Lazarus Volcano exploded.
-Batman kidnaps Jason Todd and uses mind control to implant a failsafe in Jason Todd's mind to make him more fearful.
+Batman kidnaps Jason Todd and uses mind control to implant a failsafe in Jason's mind to make him more fearful.
 Nightwing tries to go to Batman's base to cut Batman off his technology, but Damian Wayne attacks him.
 Tim Drake arrives to fend off Damian Wayne, but Batman arrives and a fight breaks out.
-Nightwing savagely beats up Batman when he finds out Batman is using the Riddler to find Catwoman's thieves and used mind control on Jason Todd, but Tim Drake stops Nightwing.
+Nightwing savagely beats up Batman when he finds out Batman is using the Riddler to find Catwoman's thieves and used mind control on Jason, but Tim Drake stops Nightwing.
 Batman captures them in a net and leaves Damian Wayne, Nightwing and Tim Drake to be caught by the cops, but they escape.
 Catwoman decides to meet up with Batman to persuade him to stop attacking her group.